 An ILE lends software-driven support for teaching and learning.
 Discovery Education's Streaming Plus subscription is popular.
 Web cams, digital cameras and projection screens facilitate world-wide interactions.

 Party Line?
 Tech disruptors challenge existing educational styles with alternative approaches, services and products.
 Many tools may be upgraded for added features.
 They can link motivated students to teachers and mentors.

 Night on the Town?
 Parental guidance ensures materials are child-friendly.
-Feedback facilitates adjustments to progress and comprehension.
-Technology paired with manual practice aid with handwriting of letters and words.
+Feedback facilitates progress adjustments to learning.
+Technology paired with manual practice may aid with the handwriting of letters and words.